acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/anonymousend.md

 > Original post:

-> Entry for YC121 New Eden Capsuleer’s Writing Contest Entry.
+> Entry for YC121 New Eden Capsuleer’s Writing Contest in the Prose category.

 An anonymous file made its appearance in the virtual space of the Intergalactic Summit.
 No hint of its origin and creator; whoever created it made sure there was hardly anything to follow up.